codingwithcn/codingwithcn/README.md

   __Projects I am proud of__:
   -
+  - __Lifters International__ - A startup that hopes to bridge the gap between gym and tech.
+We are SaaS based business that allows fitness enthusiast to connect and match with one another.
+We also allow them to track their daily micronutrient, while giving them access to our food database.
+Not only that we provide ad services for business/companies in the fitness community to be able to reach the right user for them, while also providing our food api services to businesses/developers.

   - __InvestIt__ - An investing game, that allows you to make your own servers and allow players/friends to connect to your local servers so you could play the game with them.
 You can either make your own Company or invest in others.